A polynomial analogue of Landau's theorem and related problems: Counting divisors over function fields

-\subsection{Counting Primes}
+\subsection{Counting primes}

 \begin{lem} Let $K$ be a function field with finite constant field $\FF_q$, i.e. $K$ is a finitely generated field extension of transcendence degree one over $\FF_q$ and $\FF_q$ is algebraically closed in $K$.
+Fix a prime $\mathfrak{Q}$ of $K$.
 For any $n\ge 1$, let

 Given integers $r \ge 2$, $\ell \ge 1$, define the following functions: